uxlfoundation/oneapi-construction-kit/doc/design.md

 A common structure is used as much as possible throughout the oneAPI Construction Kit repository.
-Implementations of open standards, such as OpenCL and Vulkan, exist as subdirectories of the `source` directory and shared components, or modules, reside in the `modules` directory.
+Implementations of open standards, such as OpenCL, exist as subdirectories of the `source` directory and shared components, or modules, reside in the `modules` directory.

 Throughout the repository the following layout is adhered to when applicable: